 If you have handwriting that is difficult to read then use printed letters.

 v) How to turn in THW and other Assignments:

-Assignments (THW, CO etc...) will be due at the beginning of lecture.
-You must submit it on my desk at the beginning of class (first 10 minutes) preferably before class announcements (announcements are given at the beginning of every class and are usually finished 1 to 2 minutes after official class starting time).
-Do not interrupt the instructor - just drop your work off at the desk.
+Assignments (THW, CO etc...) will be due at the beginning of lecture in canvas.
+You must submit it in canvas 15 minutes before the beginning of class.